vigneshavm/Interview-questions/JS Q.md

   document.cookie = "username=John; expires=Fri, 31 Dec 2025 12:00:00 UTC; path=/";
   ```

+- **sessionStorage**
-- **sessionStorage**: Data stored in `sessionStorage` is specific to a single browser session.
-The data is available as long as the browser is open, but it is cleared when the tab or window is closed.
+  - Data stored in `sessionStorage` is specific to a single browser session.
+  - The data is available as long as the browser is open,
+  - but it is cleared when the tab or window is closed.

   **Use case**: Storing temporary data that is only needed for the duration of a session (like a multi-step form).